Gregynog Hall: Gregynog today

 Since Margaret Davies's gift of Gregynog to the University of Wales in 1960, the hall has hosted conferences, seminars and summer schools from every academic discipline.
 The growing understanding of the ecological importance of the grounds, especially the ancient woodlands, has led to their designation in March 2013 as a National Nature Reserve.
 The training apiary of the Montgomeryshire Beekeepers Association is also situated in the Gregynog grounds.

 The "Gregynog Statistical Conference" has been held annually over Easter at Gregynog Hall since 1965.
 Established by Dennis Lindley during his tenure at Aberystwyth, Gregynog Hall has welcomed a number of internationally renowned statisticians, some of which include Henry Daniels, David Cox, Peter Bickel, David Kendall, George Barnard, John Nelder, Brad Efron, Adrian Smith, Peter Donnelly, David Spiegelhalter and Julian Besag.

 The Hall continues to operate as an historic house conference centre and now wedding venue, offering tourist accommodation for visitors to the gardens and grounds.
+Welsh fine art auctioneers Rogers Jones & Co opened their permanent regional office at the site in 2024 and have since held Welsh art auctions at the Music Room.
 Following institutional changes within the University of Wales the future of Gregynog as a national centre for excellence in the arts, education and culture of Wales is soon to be protected by its establishment as an independent charitable trust.

+The Great Wood and Gregynog Oak

+The Grounds are also home to The Great Wood, an ancient oak forest which is part of the National Forest for Wales and a Site of Special Scientific Interest.
+The forest is home to many very large and ancient trees, most notably the famous Gregynog Oak which is at least five hundred years old and measures nine meters in width.